Fidexy/AAE1001-Group-12/README.md

 **Conclusion**: *A321 Neo* is chosen.

+***

+## Task 1 (Bonus)

 # Task 3
 #### Introduction
 In this task, the new aircraft will be designed to achieve minimum cost for [scenario 1](#Scenario-1) in task 1.
 Different type of aircarft design will be compared through the table and the explanation will be mentioned below.
-Currently, the airline sometimes use different aircraft for the same route of flight in order to maximize the profit.
+Currently, the airline sometimes use different aircraft for the same route of flight during peak seaon in order to maximize the profit.

+## Scenario 1
+- **Passengers**: 3000 people
+- **Time Limit**: 1 week
+- **Maximum Flights**: 12 per week
+- **Time Cost**: Medium

 ## Aircraft Spectifications
 #### Aircraft Name: A350-800 Max